2020 > Implementing Eco-management : Concepts and practices for more nature in the city

 At a time when nature in the city and biodiversity are part of the concerns of citizens, ecological management is essential as an essential strategy.
 A subject explored by professionals for many years, it is also at the heart of the expertise of Plante & Cité, which conducts studies and experiments to consolidate and update scientific and technical knowledge.

 To accelerate this dynamic, this collection of articles takes stock of the concepts and practices for deploying ecological management throughout the city.
 Its content comes from the latest Plante & Cité programs and from external contributions from researchers and professionals.

-2019 > Question the evaluation : For strategies and actions favorable to nature in the city
+2019 > Evaluation under the microscope: For strategies and actions favorable to nature in the city

 Effectiveness of strategies and public policies, choice and costs of development, steering and management of teams, monitoring of biodiversity ... communities and nature professionals in cities have always been concerned with the evaluation and measurement of their actions.
 More and more publicized, key figures and indicators of all kinds on nature in the city are multiplying.